YinchuanLi05/GPRForce/README.md

 > Part of the GPR data preparation, processing, visualization, and comparison workflow in this work was conducted using the open-source software **GPRForce**.

-## Feedback, Issues, and Contact
+## Feedback, Issues, 和 Contact

-We welcome bug reports, reproducibility issues, feature requests, optimization suggestions, and collaboration inquiries related to **GPRForce**.
+We welcome bug reports, reproducibility issues, feature requests, optimization suggestions, 和 collaboration inquiries related to **GPRForce**.

 If you encounter any problems while using the software, identify unexpected behavior, or have ideas for improvement, please feel free to contact us.
 Feedback from users is valuable for improving software robustness, usability, documentation quality, and engineering reproducibility.